 Attendance/Participation: Because writing is a skill that is only improved gradually and with daily effort, consistent engagement with the course material and online format is very important for your success in the class.
 You may be dropped, or receive an "F" for the class, if you become more than two weeks behind on your assignments.
-However, if you have a special predicament (medical, family, work), please let me know and we can probably work something out.
-This is negotiated on a case-by-case basis and requires a conversation between you and me.
+However, if you have a special predicament (medical, family, work), please let me know and I will try to work with you.
+This is negotiated on a case-by-case basis and requires a detailed conversation between us.